How to Fix ‘Please wait for the gpsvc’ Error in Windows?

 8. Click Apply, then click Start if the service is not running.

-System File Checker or SFC is a command line utility that is used to repair or restore files located in the System32 folder.
-When you execute the SFC command, it verifies all the protected system files, and then it replaces the corrupted files from the cache folder located in %WinDir%\System32\dllcache.
+System File Checker, or SFC, is a command-line utility used to repair or restore files located in the System32 folder.
+When you execute the SFC command, it verifies all the protected system files and replaces any corrupted files from the cache folder located in %WinDir%\System32\dllcache.

 1. Open Task Manager by pressing Ctrl + Alt + Delete and clicking the Task Manager option.